ekothe/misinfo-lab-new/content/authors/eddie-clarke/_index.md

 superuser: false
 user_groups: ["Researchers"]
 ---
-Eddie Clarke is a Lecturer at Federation University and the leader of the Lab’s Ideology and Motivated Reasoning stream.
-Dr Clarke is interested in the effects of ideology, partisanship and politically-motivated reasoning on science-based issues.
-He also has an interest in understanding how system threat perception affects people’s willingness to engage in and support system change, specifically as it pertains to climate change mitigation.
+Eddie Clarke is a Postdoctoral researcher in the Social Psychology team at Philipps-Universität Marburg, in Germany.
+Dr Clarke is interested in the effects of ideology, partisanship and politically-motivated reasoning on science-based issues, and specifically climate change.
+He also has an interest in understanding how system threat perception affects people’s willingness to engage in and support system change, specifically as it pertains to climate change mitigation and adaptation.